Starbucks sues Workers United union over post supporting Palestinians

 “Starbucks unequivocally condemns acts of hate, terrorism and violence,” Starbucks Executive Vice President Sara Kelly wrote in a letter to employees last week.

-Workers United hasn’t issued its own statement.
+Workers United hasn’t issued a statement.
 But its parent, the SEIU, said Tuesday that it has many members with family on both sides of the conflict and believes “all Israelis and Palestinians deserve safety, freedom from violence, and the opportunity to thrive.”

-Starbucks Workers United has been operating under that name since August 2021, a few months before it unionized its first Starbucks store in Buffalo, New York.
+Starbucks Workers United has been operating under that name since August 2021, a few months before it unionized its first Starbucks store in Buffalo, N.Y.
 Since then, at least 366 U.S. Starbucks have voted to unionize.
-The campaign helped kick off a wave of labor protests by Amazon workers, Hollywood writers and actors and auto workers.
+The campaign helped kick off a wave of labor protests by Amazon workers, Hollywood writers and actors and autoworkers.

 But Starbucks doesn’t support unionization and hasn’t yet reached a labor agreement at any of its unionized stores.
 The process has been contentious, with workers organizing multiple strikes.

 Federal district judges and administrative judges with the National Labor Relations Board have issued 38 decisions finding unfair labor practices by Starbucks, the NLRB said, including delaying negotiations and withholding benefits from unionized workers.